mathio/cv/cv.md

 - Joined as a member of volunteer team
 - Contributed to development and release of first version of [priznanie.digital](https://github.com/slovensko-digital/priznanie-digital) app in Next.js to facilitate filing tax return for self-employed professionals
-- Let the development of second version with legislation updates for next year
+- Led the development of second version with legislation updates for subsequent year

 ### Senior Software Engineer II - [GoHealth](https://www.gohealth.sk/) (2011 - 2019)

 - Architecture and development of proprietary web-based software for:
-  - Sales of health insurance to consumers integrated with in-house and 3rd party APIs via [gohealth.com](http://gohealth.com) and other websites
+  - Delivered web apps to support sale of health insurance to US customers integrated with in-house and 3rd party APIs
-  - Customer acquisition with support for rapid experimenting
+  - Built infrastructure for rapid experimenting to support lead generation
 - Member of and leader of a distributed development team based in USA (Chicago) and Slovakia (Bratislava)

 ### Web Developer - [FAT CHILLI](https://fatchillimedia.com/) (2010 - 2011)

 - Management of the development team delivering custom web solution for multinational clothing brand, communication with clients’ office in UK
-- Development of high traffic Slovak real-estate advertising portals (now part of larger [nehnutelnosti.sk](http://nehnutelnosti.sk))
+- Development of high traffic Slovak real-estate advertising portals and related back office software

 ### Web Developer - [Elite Solutions](https://www.eliteml.sk/) (2008 - 2010)